Best Cities for Travel Nurses in 2024

 California consistently has the highest demand for travel nurses throughout the year.
 Due to a powerful statewide union and specific laws regarding safe nurse-to-patient staffing ratios, there will always be a large need.

-The time of year also has an effect on which states need nursing resources.
+The time of year also affects which states need nursing resources.
 States such as Alaska, Maine, and Vermont have higher needs for travel nurses during the winter months but lower needs in the summer months – mostly because those are less desirable times to live in those locations.
 Conversely, Louisiana, Alabama, and Arkansas have higher needs during the summer and lower needs during the winter.
 Consider traveling to desirable locations during “off-peak” months for better assignments and pay.

-Strictly choosing a travel nursing job and location based on pay and affordability can be a limiting decision.
-Travel nurses generally work three days a week which leads to a lot of time off to explore each new location.
+Strictly choosing a travel nursing job and location based on pay and affordability can limit your decision.
+Travel nurses generally work three days a week, leading to a lot of time off to explore each new location.
 Thirteen weeks in a location that doesn’t fit can be exhausting and depressing.

-When choosing a location, remember what you like to do in your free time.
+When choosing a location, remember to consider your hobbies and what you like to do in your free time.

 These questions are important when looking at job opportunities.
 It can be exciting to see the country and try new things, but if you know you hate the snow — don’t choose a snowy location in the winter.